satansdeer/satansdeer.github.com/content/legacy-posts/quokka-clone/index.md

     See those `!.` - it tells Typescript that there definitely, 100% certainly, I swear by god is a be a value in the previous field.

  It is called [non-null assertion operator](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#non-null-assertion-operator).
-It's important that it is not the same as `?.` that is [optional chaining operator](https://tc39.es/proposal-optional-chaining/) (that might be familiar to Ruby, C# and probably other language users) and is not currently available neither in Typescript nor in Javascript.
+It's important that it is not the same as `?.` that is [optional chaining operator](https://tc39.es/proposal-optional-chaining/) (that might be familiar to Ruby, C# and other language users) and is not currently available neither in Typescript nor in Javascript.

 * Get `document` and `fileName` for later use: